2018ik/2018ik.github.io/_wiki/grace.markdown

 **Grace** is God in His Trinity processed through incarnation, human living, crucifixion, resurrection and ascension to be everything to His believers, especially in enjoyment.
 Contrary to the popular notion of grace being mere material gifts from God, grace is God Himself becoming one's everything in a subjective way.

+Technically speaking, the entire Bible can be summarized as God in the beginning, the New Jerusalem at the end, and grace in its operation to bring mankind to that ending.

 ## Biblical Basis

 John 1:17 reveals that grace came with Jesus Christ.
 Before Christ was processed to be the life-giving Spirit (1 Cor.
 15:45) to indwell man (Rom.
 8:11), man could not enjoy God as grace.
 Certain figures in the Old Testament like Noah found favor with God (Gen 6:8) and God showed favor to many others.
 If grace was simply unmerited favor, then grace would not have come with Jesus Christ.